 It took me a week to order the ball chain and another two weeks to finally cut it to length and get up on a step ladder to add the liner.
 By this point, I had grown a little weary of the whole shower curtain business because, frankly, I prefer a soothing bath these days anyway.

-BUT it turned out so beautifully, and it's so, so practical, so it was worth the fussing and fiddling and re-working our plans.
-Whew - hard to believe this shower curtain took longer to choose than anything else in the bathroom!
-I'm sharing the full reveal later this week so stay tuned.
+BUT this DIY shower curtain and ceiling mounted showed curtain rod turned out so beautifully, and it’s so, so practical, so it was worth the fussing and fiddling and re-working our plans.
+Whew – hard to believe this shower curtain took longer to choose and make than anything else in the bathroom!